nathanbish/CUSG-Law/Statutes/Title III: Finance & Appropriations/Chapter 1: Budgeting & Annual Allocations/README.md

 (b) At each regularly scheduled Executive Council meeting, the Executives shall report all expenditures from this account in the previous week.
 Failure to do so shall automatically freeze the account until a report is made.

 (c) The maximum level of monthly expenditures from the Executive Discretionary Account shall be set by the Executive Council in the first meeting of each session.

+## §3.1.3 – UCSU Fee Funded Organization Budgets

+**Enacted by** 50 LCB 10 (1999)

+**Text:**

+(a) UCSU cost centers and UCSU fee funded organizations will submit the budget approved by Finance Board to Legislative Council.

+(b) Additional proposed changes to the budget approved by Finance Board must be attached separately.

+(c) A UCSU fee funded organization is defined as any recipient of UCSU student fees that is required to report to Finance Board, but is not considered a cost center.